 Recognizing the urgent need for action, the Government of India launched Project Tiger in 1973.
 The project aimed to provide a secure environment for tigers by establishing protected areas, preventing poaching, and promoting habitat conservation.
 The project initially started with nine tiger reserves, including the iconic Jim Corbett National Park as its flagship reserve.

 This was a turning point in tiger conservation efforts, with the project laying the foundation for a structured and sustained recovery of tiger populations across India.
-Over time, Project Tiger evolved, with the establishment of 53 tiger reserves, each contributing to the collective mission of protecting tigers and their habitats.
+Over time, Project Tiger evolved, establishing 53 tiger reserves, each contributing to the collective mission of protecting tigers and their habitats.

 Achievements and Successes: